 The Curse of Covetousness

-The wise man declared that a “grievous evil” which he had observed “under the sun” was “riches kept by the owner thereof to his hurt” (5:13).
-He concludes his discussion by suggesting that the covetous man spends his days in “darkness” (i.e., in gloom, misery).
+The wise man declared that a “grievous evil” that he observed “under the sun” was “riches kept by the owner thereof to his hurt” (Eccl.
+5:13).
+He concludes his discussion by suggesting that the covetous man spends his days in darkness (i.e., in gloom, misery).

 For one thing, he is always suspicious that those who befriend him do so for base motives.
-Again, he constantly frets as to what will be the disposition of his fortune after he is dead.
-Solomon concluded by asserting that the covetous man is sore vexed, and is consumed with sickness and anger (v.
-17).
+Again, he constantly worries as to what will be the disposition of his fortune after he is dead.
+Solomon concluded by asserting that the covetous man is sore vexed and is consumed with sickness and anger (Eccl.
+5:17).

 Material prosperity can be a great blessing if employed in the service of God.
-But covetousness is a curse.
-Avoid this disposition (cf. Lk.
+But covetousness is a curse that we should all avoid (cf. Lk.
 12:15).